gmc-code/PC-Python/docs/python_files/json_files.rst

 ---------------

 | json looks like a dictionary.
-| The key of "employees" has a value consisting of an array of 3 objects with keys: "firstName" and "lastName".
+| The key of "employees" has a value consisting of an array of 3 objects with keys: "firstName",  "lastName" and "gender".

 .. code::